 The University’s goals of discovery and innovation begin with the ideals of academic civility and personal respect in order to maintain a supportive atmosphere of learning in both academic and social settings.
 The ability to disseminate knowledge and share ideas in an open dialogue is essential to the success of the School of Nursing and its students.
 Academic dishonesty – including but not limited to plagiarism, cheating, and falsification – will not be tolerated.
 The University expects proper representation of academic work as well as academic civility in all settings.
 Academic integrity promotes the moral self-respect and maintenance of competence advanced by the American Nurses Association and is encouraged by the actions of the faculty.
 It is crucial to students’ success and the success of their classmates to uphold the values of honesty, respect, inclusiveness, and patience in an academic environment to better shape their professional character.

 The School of Nursing upholds the values of the American Nurses Association Code of Ethics, in particular, personal and professional integrity.
-All RN licensed School of Nursing students must adhere to the professional Code of Ethics for Nurses and comply with the New York State rules for professional conduct and license requirements.
+All RN licensed School of Nursing students must adhere to the professional Code of Ethics for Nurses and comply with the New York State rules for professional conduct and NYSED license requirements for registered professional nursing.
 Faculty promote an environment of academic honesty and integrity and place special responsibility for upholding academic honesty on each student.
 Founded on the principle of respect for others, integrity and responsibility for one’s actions are necessary for the provision of patient and health care, research and teaching.

 The University at Buffalo School of Nursing endorses the University's belief that "academic integrity is a fundamental university value. . . [and that] through the honest completion of academic work, students [faculty and staff] sustain the integrity of the university while facilitating the university's imperative for the transmission of knowledge and culture based upon the generation of new and innovative ideas" (from the Academic Integrity section of the UB Undergraduate Degree and Course Catalog).
 The University’s goals of discovery and innovation begin with the ideals of personal respect and academic civility in order to maintain a supportive atmosphere of learning in academic, clinical and social settings.
 The ability to disseminate knowledge and share ideas in an open dialogue is essential to the success of the School of Nursing.